envisionme/taxonomy_manager/README.txt

 SHORT PROJECT DESCRIPTION
 --------------------------
-This module provides an additional powerful for managing vocabularies of the taxonomy module.
+This module provides an powerful interface for managing vocabularies of the taxonomy module.
 It's especially for long sets of vocabularies very useful.

 Features:
   * dynamic tree view
-  * deleting of selected terms
+  * mass deleting
   * mass adding of new terms
   * moving of terms in hierarchies
   * merging of terms
   * fast weight changing with up and down arrows (and AJAX saving)
   * AJAX powered term editing form
   * simple search interface

 REQUIREMENTS